cysouw/germanverbs/text/text.md

 Some verb stems only occur with a fixed preverbial, i.e. these verbs cannot occur without a preverbial.
 In total there are 685 such examples (20% of all verb stems), which come in various different guises.
 The major division is between transparant and fossilised fixed-preverbial verbs.
 Transparent fixed-preverbial verbs have a stem that exist elsewhere in the German language, while fossilised fixed-preverbial verbs have a stem that does not (anymore) exist outside of the preverbial combination.

 The frequencies of the different kinds of fixed-preverbial verbs are summarised in [@tbl:fixed-prefix] and will be discussed in more detail in subsequent sections.
-First, the transparent fixed-preverbial verbs are summarised in [@sec:prefix-transparent] and the fossiled examples in [@sec:prefix-fossilised].
+The transparent fixed-preverbial verbs are summarised in [@sec:prefix-transparent] and the fossiled examples in [@sec:prefix-fossilised].
 An extra subsection is added to summarise the few examples among these in which more than one affix is added obligatory, either two prefixes or a prefix and a suffix (see [@sec:prefix-multiple]).

 | Fixed-prefix verbs | Frequency
 | ------ | :-: